18 Free/Cheap Fun Ideas for Spring Break

 New Albany, IN

 Head to Rebecca Ruth’s and see where the world famous Bourbon Chocolates is born.
 Known worldwide as “The Inventor of Bourbon Candy!,” it is close to the Kentucky state capitol building which allows for some sweet educational fun.
-Take a tour and sample some yummy candy! $5.00 per person, free for children 5 & under.
-Guided tours are Monday – Saturday 10:00 AM – 12:00 PM & 1:00 PM – 5:30 PM.
-(As of 3/22/21 tours are suspended and available via video)
+Take a tour and sample some yummy candy! $4-6 depending on age.
+Guided tours are Monday – Saturday at designated times.

 Josephine Sculpture Park is free and open to the public dawn to dusk.
 Walk around their grassy paths and discover the art throughout the old farm.
 Pack a picnic and eat in a shady area at this unique place.
 Be sure to read our post about being prepared with what else to bring for cool activities!

 Salato Wildlife Education Center has something for the entire family!
 While touring the grounds, you will see native wildlife up close and personal along their paved exhibit trails.
 Bring a lunch and have a picnic, bring fishing gear and go fishing at one of their stocked lakes, or take a hike on one of their trails!
-Adult: $5, Youth (5-18): $3, admission is free for kids under 5!
+Adult: $5, Youth (5-18): $3, admission is free for kids ages 4 and under!
 They are open Tuesday-Saturday.
 And, there’s a nice playground just down the street at Juniper Hill.

-The Kentucky Children’s Garden is a safe 1.85 acre outdoor learning environment designed to help children 2-10 years old discover plants and the environment.
+The Kentucky Children’s Garden (opening Spring 2022 per website but no specific date listed) is a safe 1.85 acre outdoor learning environment designed to help children 2-10 years old discover plants and the environment.
 There’s an integrated combination of various “child-scaled” theme gardens and garden-like elements for experiential play: gardens planted and maintained by children, a small amphitheater for presentations, interactive educational exhibits, interconnecting paths and comfortable benches. $10 for a family of 5 or $3 per person, under 2 years old are free.
 Closed Mondays-Wednesdays during the spring.
-The Kentucky Children’s Garden is not yet open for Spring 2021.

 Bernheim Arboretum and Research Forest has lots of classes and trails to explore.
-It is free Monday-Friday and only $10 for passenger cars, minivans, and motorcycles on the weekend.
+It is Monday-Friday and only $10 recommended for passenger cars, minivans, and motorcycles on the weekend.

 Visit Abraham Lincoln’s Birthplace.
 Begin your journey at the Visitor Center and view the Bible that belonged to his father and mother, Thomas and Nancy Lincoln, watch a 15 minute video about his early years, and follow the “Pathway of a President” plus lots more.
 If you want the day planned out for you, here’s a day trip itinerary!